 The District maintains standard forms and processes for initiating and executing contracts with private vendors.
-The District maintains a standard contract form for sole-source contracts under \$25,000.
-The District maintains a separate contract form for contracts over \$25,000 adding bonding requirements.
-Contracts over \$25,000 will be awarded through an informal bid process if practicable in light of emergency conditions.
+The District maintains a standard contract form for contracts under \$25,000 in a no-bid environment.
+The District maintains a separate contract form for contracts over \$25,000 adding a bonding requirement.
+Contracts over \$25,000 will be awarded through and informal bid process if practicable in light of emergency conditions.
 If an emergency situation is present, the District may administer contracts, as legally allowed under a declared emergency.
 See Attachment 4 for sample contract.